Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario

 \subsection{Alternative reduced spaces}

 We have defined the reduced space in \cref{def:mainr} as

-However, one could ask whether an alternative definition of the reduced space would preserve the same physical motivation for the classical model while implying a possibly distinct notion of classicality for the prepare-and-measure scenario \resources.
+However, one could ask whether an alternative definition of the reduced space would preserve the same physical motivation for the \vgrSC{classical}\vgr{operationally noncontextual ontological} model while implying a possibly distinct notion of classicality for the prepare-and-measure scenario \resources.
 Such an alternative definition could for instance be obtained from swapping the roles of $\sets$ and $\sete$ in the definition of $\mainr$, thus leading to a potential alternative reduced space $\proj{\spans}{\spane}$.

-In this section, we will define and motivate a generalized class of reduced spaces from which one can construct generalized Spekkens' non-contextual classical models, and prove that the corresponding notions of classicality are all equivalent.
-To start with, consider the following class of reduced spaces: \begin{definition} An alternative reduced space is any real, finite dimensional inner product space $\altr\mainr$ together with two linear maps $f,g\funcrange{\lh}{\altr\mainr}$ that verify
+In this section, we will define and motivate a generalized class of reduced spaces from which one can construct alternative \vgrSC{classical}\vgr{operationally noncontextual ontological} models, and prove that the corresponding notions of classicality are all equivalent.
+To start with, consider the following class of reduced spaces: \begin{definition} An alternative reduced space is any real, finite dimensional inner product space $\altr\mainr$ together with two linear maps $f,g\funcrange{\lh}{\altr\mainr}$ that satisfy

 \end{definition}